W8UPD/weeklynet/preamble.markdown

 Thank you for joining the University of Akron Informational and Experimenter's net.
 At this time I will close the net and return the repeater to casual amateur use.
-Please remember that this net meets weekly on Tuesday Night at 9PM EST.
+Please remember that this net meets weekly on Tuesday Night at 9PM eastern time.

 For this net we had a total of *(NUMBER OF CHECKINS)*.
 Thank you all for coming and have a good night.
 This is *(YOUR CALLSIGN)* closing the net at *(TIME)*.